-The purpose of this LAMP is to allow the continued use of OWTS within the jurisdiction of the City as well as to expand the local program to permit and regulate alternative OWTS while protecting water quality and public health.
-This LAMP also applies to OWTS on federal, state, and tribal lands to the extent authorized by law or agreement.
-This LAMP has been prepared to meet the requirements of the OWTS Policy for Tier 2 installations and replacements.
+The purpose of the City of Hesperia LAMP is to allow the continued use of OWTS within the jurisdiction of the City as well as to expand the local program to permit and regulate alternative OWTS while protecting water quality and public health.
+The LAMP also applies to OWTS on federal, state, and tribal lands to the extent authorized by law or agreement.
+The LAMP has been prepared to meet the requirements of the OWTS Policy for Tier 2 installations and replacements.

 The City's LAMP is designed to protect groundwater sources and surface water bodies from contamination through the proper design, placement, installation, maintenance, and assessment of individual OWTS.
-This program develops minimum standards for the treatment and disposal of sewage through the use of OWTS in the City.
+The program develops minimum standards for the collection, treatment and disposal of sewage through the use of OWTS in the City.

-This LAMP does not include requirements for the following which require individual waste discharge requirements (WDRs) or a waiver of individual WDRs issued by the RWQCB.
+The LAMP does not include requirements for the following which require individual waste discharge requirements (WDRs) or a waiver of individual WDRs issued by the RWQCB.

-- Any OWTS with a projected wastewater flow of over 10,000 gpd. - Any OWTS that receives high-strength wastewater unless the waste stream is from a commercial food service facility. - Any OWTS that receives high-strength wastewater from a commercial food service facility with a BOD (biochemical oxygen demand) higher than 900 mg/l or that does not have a properly sized and functioning oil/grease interceptor.
+- Any OWTS with a projected wastewater flow of over 10,000 GPD. - Any OWTS that receives high-strength wastewater unless the waste stream is from a commercial food service facility.

+Any OWTS that receives high-strength wastewater from a commercial food service facility with a BOD (biochemical oxygen demand) higher than 900 milligrams per liter (mg/L) or that does not have a properly sized and functioning oil/grease interceptor.